Duan Liao: Surrender to Former Yan and death

-Duan Liao remained at Mount Miyun for a few months.
+Duan Liao remained at Mount Miyun for a few more months.
 While there, Shi Hu turned on Murong Huang and attacked him at Jicheng (棘城, in modern Jinzhou, Liaoning), albeit with little success.
 At the end of the year, Duan Liao dispatched envoys to Zhao requesting their assistance.
 However, he later regretted this decision and asked Yan for help instead.
-As a result, both Zhao and Yan were heading towards one another to receive Duan Liao.
-Murong Huang led the army and was first to arrive at Mount Miyun.
+Thus, both Zhao and Yan were heading towards his position.
+Murong Huang led the army and arrived first at Mount Miyun.
 Once there, Duan Liao and Huang discussed their plans on how to deal with the Zhao army.
-Huang sent his son, Murong Ke to lay an ambush around Mount Miyun.
-The Xianbei allies defeated Ma Qiu at Sanzangkou (三藏口, in present-day Chengde, Hebei), killing many of the Zhao soldiers in the process and capturing Yang Yu.
+Huang had his son, Murong Ke to lay an ambush around the mountain, and the Xianbei allies defeated Ma Qiu at Sanzangkou (三藏口, in present-day Chengde, Hebei).
+Many of the Zhao soldiers were killed and Yang Yu was captured.

 Huang assimilated Duan Liao's troops into his and treated the chieftain with great respect.

-Despite this, just a year later in 339, Duan Liao rebelled against the state for unspecified reasons.
+Despite this treatment, just a year later in 339, Duan Liao rebelled against the state for unspecified reasons.
 Murong Huang had him and his partisans killed, and later sent his head to Zhao.
-Although they had lost their state, the Duan clan remained influential under the Murongs and even in Later Zhao.
-A number of women in the clan married into the Murongs, becoming princesses and empresses, while Duan Liao's brother, Duan Lan became a military general in Zhao.
-Lan's son, Duan Kan, would establish the short-lived state of Duan Qi in 350 during the confusion that followed Shi Hu's death.